 - Blurred vision

 Most patients have BOTH Dry Eye Syndrome and Meibomitis.
 Treatment is tailored to your clinical exam, symptoms, and unique health history / patient profile.
-Recall that Dry Eye Syndrome and Meibomitis are chronic and there is no cure for these conditions.
+There is no cure for these conditions.
 The goal of treatment is to control your symptoms and improve your quality of life.

 Dry Eye Treatment

 There are several treatments available.
 These range from simple lifestyle modifications to more complex treatments and procedures.
-Modifying the environment is also important to alleviate dry eye symptoms.
+Modifying the environment is also important to alleviate symptoms.
 Some tips for modification are: